ndiego/social-sharing-block/readme.txt

 == Changelog ==

-= 0.7.0 - 2023-05-26 =
+= 0.7.0 - 2023-05-29 =

+**Added**

+* Add ability to share a custom link.
+* Add support for archive pages.

 **Changed**

-* Plugin now requires WordPress 6.2 and above.
+* Update minimum required WordPress veriosn to 6.2.
 We want to be utilizing the latest functionality in WordPress.
-* Changed the color picker component to integrated better with Core.
+* Change the color picker component to integrated better with Core.

 **Fixed**